lighterio/plans/README.md

 # Plan Objects

 A plan is a simple object which specifies how you would like to handle a result, whether it is success or error.
-A plan can be saved as an object and reused for multiple ```plans``` method calls.
+A plan object can be saved and reused for multiple ```plans``` method calls.

 Plan objects specify their behavior by having methods such as ```ok``` and